derkan/jsblocks.I18n/README.md

 # jsblocks.I18n

-Simple localization support for I18n.
-Do not expect much, use as is or improve and send me a pull request :-)
+Simple localization support for jsblocks "Better MV-ish Framework".

+Do not expect much from this extension, use as is or improve and send me a pull request :-)

 ## Properties: